gwu-libraries/sfm-ui/docs/install.rst

 * For instructions on how to make configuration changes *after* the containers have been brought up, see :ref:`install-configuration`.
 * To learn more about scaling , see :ref:`docker-scaling`.
 * For suggestions on sizing your SFM server, see :ref:`server-sizing`.
+* For help with other Docker commands (e.g., to stop SFM) see :ref:`docker-helpful`.

 -------------------------
  Amazon EC2 installation